 Book ‘The London Experience’

-Remember, it’s a regular Thursday for Londoners, which means you can finally get some sightseeing done on your beloved holiday, minus the annoying crowds.
-If you want to experience the culture, heritage, and cuisine of London, we recommend trying “The London Experience”.
-This panoramic tour takes you to Saint Paul’s Cathedral, Buckingham Palace, Tower of London, and then some.
+Remember it’s a regular Thursday for Londoners, which means you can finally get some sightseeing done on your beloved holiday, minus the jam-packed crowds.
+If you want to experience the culture, heritage and cuisine of London, we recommend trying 'The London Experience'.
+This panoramic tour takes you to Saint Paul’s Cathedral, Buckingham Palace, Tower of London, and a scenic boat ride on River Thames.
 With a lunch packed for you, you don’t have to worry about eating out on Thanksgiving.
 It’ll be a nice switch from your typical Thanksgiving lunches as well.

 Did someone say “day trip”?

-Missing out on the “Black Friday” excitement back home?
+Missing out on the 'Black Friday' excitement back home?
 London’s got you covered.
-The chic culture and streets with countless luxury brands are eye candy for all the shopaholics in the city.
-Glam up your style-quotient and your home by shopping at the UK's premier shopping destination.
-Head to the Bicester Village and indulge yourself in shopping boutique brands!
-Although it may look expensive, you get exclusive discounts on various high-end brands like Armani, Fendi, Givenchy, Mulberry to name a few.
+The chic culture and streets lined with countless luxury brands are an eye candy for all the shopaholics in the city.
+Glam up your style-quotient and your home by shopping at the UK's premier shopping destinations.
+Head to the Bicester village and indulge yourself in shopping boutique brands!
+Although it may look expensive, you get exclusive discounts on various high-end brands like Armani, Fendi, Givenchy, Mulberry and so many more!

 Take a tour through the Borough Market